-In addition, we tend to think comments are for other people so if you’re a team of one you might skip this altogether.
+Besides, we tend to think comments are for other people so if you’re a team of the one you might skip this altogether.
 Please don’t.
-Often, you will look back at your own code and get lost.
+Often, you will look back at your code and get lost.
 So, these clarifying comments will be read by you when you are making future updates.

 All browsers have them

 Today, all modern browsers include some form of Dev Tools or Code Inspector.
 This tool will become your best friend as a front-end developer as these allow you to quickly test and debug your code.
 They are updated regularly and consistently receiving new features so that you can take advantage of the latest programming techniques.